Skip to main content

 }

-This example demonstrates the ease of using different proxies for each tab, as well as multithreading (1 thread = 1 browser tab)
+This example demonstrates the simplicity of using different proxies for each tab, as well as multi-threaded operation (1 thread = 1 browser tab)

 await this.puppeteer.launch(opts?)

-This method is similar to the .launch method of the puppeteer library, it launches the Chromium browser with the necessary options opts.
-The main difference is the integration with A-Parser and support for proxies for each tab, as well as additional options:
+This method is analogous to the .launch method of the puppeteer, library; it launches the Chromium browser with the necessary options opts.
+The main difference is the integration with A-Parser and proxy support for each tab, as well as the presence of additional options:

 logConnections?: boolean

-Enables logging of all connections (whether using a proxy or not), log output is separated by threads
+Enables logging of all connections (regardless of whether a proxy is used), with logs displayed separately by thread

 stealth?: boolean